-|Full Name||Robb Stark|
+|Full name||Robb Stark|

 |Played by||Richard Madden|

-|TV series||Season 1 | Season 2 | Season 3|
+|TV series||Game of Thrones: 1 | 2 | 3|

 A Game of Thrones

-Robb leads his horsemen to Riverrun, where, aided by the counsel of his great-uncle, Brynden Tully, he achieves complete surprise in ambushing Jaime Lannister's army in the Whispering Wood, annihilating Jaime's forces and taking Jaime captive.
-Shortly thereafter Robb is able to lift the siege of Riverrun, forcing Tywin's army, which had scored a victory against Roose Bolton's footmen on the eastern shores of the Green Fork, to retreat back to Harrenhal.
+With the aid of his great-uncle, Brynden the Blackfish, Robb achieves complete surprise in ambushing Jaime in the Whispering Wood, annihilating the Lannister horsemen and taking Jaime captive.
+Shortly thereafter Robb is able to lift the siege of Riverrun through the Battle of the Camps, scattering Jaime's remaining forces.
+This forces Tywin's army, which had scored a victory against Roose Bolton's foot in the battle on the Green Fork, to retreat back to Harrenhal.

 A Clash of Kings